 - Pinterest – The number three social network behind Facebook and Twitter.
 If you have luscious images associated with your service or product and you’re handy with a camera then Pinterest can be a huge win.

 Attach images to your blog articles and upload them to Pinterest to drive traffic back to your site.

 - LinkedIn – Great for B2B interactions.
 Find and follow leaders in a number of industries.
-Often you can see which LinkedIn groups they belong.
+Often you can see which LinkedIn groups they belong to.
 Join and participate in the same groups.
 Done tactfully, this could be a route to conducting an interview!

 - Quora – Don’t try to sell anything here.
 Ever.
 Use Quora to build a reputation for yourself.
 Answer questions thoroughly and your responses will get voted up.
 This exposure is golden for your image online.
 Make sure to include your website in your profile so readers can find you online.

 Do you have a new product or service?
 Are you starting to serve a new market?
 Is your new book coming out soon?
 Issue a press release.